AlerianEmperor/LuxRenderer/README.md

 Lux Render is a rendering system which is capable of rendering high quality, life-like images and cover most of the content in pbrt v3, mean while easier to read than pbrt

+Github recommended system is so stupid, there are bunch of mediocre projects which were obsoleted for a very long time still appear on trending list, while newer and better ones don't because they have so few star.
+For that reason, I think I might remove LuxRender altogether.
+I really really dislike people who download my code and don't even bother to star, I don't get any money from this project, and not even a moral support.
+After a year and the star count is stagnant, What's the point of continuing!
+That's why good things should never be free!

 # Featuring

 - Unidrectional Path Tracing with NEE.